aws/aws-encryption-sdk-python/README.rst

 pre-existing instance of a ``botocore session`` to the ``StrictAwsKmsMasterKeyProvider``.
 This latter option can be useful if you have an alternate way to store your AWS credentials or you want to reuse an existing instance of a botocore session in order to decrease startup costs.

-To create a ``StrictAwsKmsMasterKeyProvider`` you must provide one or more CMKs.
-For providers that will only be used for encryption, you can use any valid `KMS key identifier`_.
-For providers that will be used for decryption, you must use the key ARN; key ids, alias names, and alias ARNs are not supported.

 If you configure the the ``StrictAwsKmsMasterKeyProvider`` with multiple CMKs, the `final message`_ will include a copy of the data key encrypted by each configured CMK.